magcho/Tsukushi/README.md

 ]);
 ```

-4. run the method getscore, and return float number that sentence have sentiment analysis score.
+4. Run the method getscore, and return float number that sentence have sentiment analysis score.
 ```
-echo $hoge->getscore('解析したい文章');
+echo $hoge->getscore('For analysis sentence');
 ```

   Show score of 「For analysis sentence」 when This code run.

 ## license